mjfrigaard/katacoda-scenarios/01-format-shape-data/step6.md

 Does the `BobRossWide` dataset have the same information as the original `BobRoss` dataset?
 We can check with `dplyr::setdiff()` which will test for differences in the two tibbles:

 ```
-# click to copy code
+# click to execute code
 dplyr::setdiff(x = BobRoss, y = BobRossWide)
 ```{{execute}}